Meal & Rest Breaks

 Your Workplace Rest Periods Benefit You & Your Employer

 Because rest and meal breaks can increase workers’ productivity throughout the day, employers have a vested interest in adhering to the laws that protect their employees.
-Some employers, however, are prone to violated rest break or meal laws in San Diego, which can cause workers stress, physical ailments, and even create a dangerous working environment.
+Some employers, however, are prone to violate rest break or meal wage laws in San Diego, which can cause workers stress, physical ailments, and even create a dangerous working environment.

 California law requires employers to provide non-exempt employees with an unpaid 30-minute meal break for shifts more than five hours, and a second meal break for shifts more than 10 hours.
 Employees may waive their first meal break for shifts that do not exceed six hours.